Minimum Spacings Allocations Program *

-Doug Vernier has designed SEARCHFM to be the ideal tool for FM broadcast allocation work.
-This full featured Windows program is bursting with useful features which include the ability to instantly display graphics and tabular representations of any channel.
+SEARCHFM ia an excellent allocation tool for FM broadcast allocation work.
+This Windows program is bursting with useful features which include the ability to instantly display graphics and tabular representations of any channel.

-SEARCHFM produces colorful U.S. maps on which the FCC’s minimum separations are plotted.
+SEARCHFM produces fine U.S. maps on which the FCC’s minimum separations are plotted.
 It takes just a glance at the computer screen to determine if a drop-in exists.
-Page from one channel to the next instantly, across the entire FM band if you wish.
+You can page from one channel in your study to the next, across the entire FM band if you wish.
 Zoom in on a possible transmitter site or use the speedy automatic search feature.

 You can also display a map with AM tower sites plotted so that you can determine whether potential FM sites will require coordination with an AM station.

 SEARCHFM can find drop-ins anywhere up to ~200 km from your study site.
 The program provides extensive modeling capabilities making it easy to do a series of “What ifs…” by changing the location, class or channel of the reference station or any station in the search database.

 Click your mouse at a new location on the map and SEARCHFM will move the map center and your reference station’s site to where you clicked.
 Send a map in full color with a tabular print-out on the same page to your printer.
 SEARCHFM’s screen displays are resolution sensitive allowing you to set the program’s window sizes while the map and screen fonts automatically size for your selection.
 Multiple windows can be opened.
 Changing the information in any window, such as as channel or class, will automatically update the data in all the other open windows.

 SEARCHFM’s tabular printouts are sort ordered so the worst overlap always shows up first.
 The program produces several additional print-out reports including a useful channel by channel “preclusion study” and a “long form” print-out which provides three lines of information about each station.